SCHEME OF

 Contents

-1. The conventional media scenario (Radio, TV & Newspaper).
+conventional media scenario (Radio, TV & Newspaper).

-2. New Information Communication Technologies: Need and Cultural contexts.
+Information Communication Technologies: Need and Cultural

-3. IT & Information Management.
+& Information Management.

-4. Moving on Digital Era
+Moving on Digital Era

-Ø What is Digitalisation?
+What is

-Ø Internet, E-Commerce, Broadcasting, Cable TV, Video Technology
+Cable TV, Video Technology

-Ø Impact of TV
+Impact of TV

-Ø Digital Media & Entertainment Technology
+Digital Media & Entertainment

 Ø Telecommunication Revolution

-Ø New Technological Devices
+New Technological

-5. New Communication Revolution.
+5. New

-6. Globalisation Process: Cultural Globalisation Perspective, Impact of globalisation.
+Process: Cultural Globalisation Perspective, Impact of

-1. Mass Communication Perspective Uma Narula
+Mass Communication Perspective Uma

-2. Globalisation Albrowm & King E
+Albrowm & King E

-3. Technology & Communication Behaviour Belmont C A Wadsworth
+Communication Behaviour Belmont C A

 Bachelor of Journalism (Mass Communication)

-Sixth Semester
+Sixth

 PROJECT REPORT

-Course Code: bj(mc) 306 L-0 T/P-0 Credits-12
+Course Code: bj(mc) 306

-The Project Report shall carry 100 Marks and shall be evaluated by an External and Internal Examiners separately from out of 50 marks each.
-The External Examiner will be appointed by the Vice-Chancellor of the University
+The Project Report shall carry 100 Marks and shall be evaluated by an External

 Bachelor of Journalism (Mass Communication)

-Sixth Semester
+Sixth

 COMPREHENSIVE VIVA VOCE